Rachit833/delta2/README.md

 # delta2
-This is revise for demo cls.
+This is revise for demo cls..